Jon Mullich

-Jon Mullich (born 1961) American actor, playwright, director and Academy Award historian.
+Jon Mullich (born 1961) is an American actor, playwright, director and Academy Award historian.

-Background
+Early life

 Mullich was born in Los Angeles, California.

+Career

 Mullich played Gloucester in Reza Abdoh's vision of King Lear and Abel Drugger in The Alchemist at the Globe Playhouse among other roles before achieving recognition for his performance in the title role of Mark Ringer's production of Hamlet.
 It was praised for its "touches of gallows humor and mocking fatalism", the first theatrical production produced under the Actors' Equity Association 99-seat theater plan.